RoddyTheDeveloper/DelightfulLegends/README.md

 - Report any bugs you encounter on the Modrinth page.

 ## Credits
 Thanks to all the mod developers who made this pack possible!
-Special thanks to [your friend’s name] for suggesting the mods.
+Special thanks to [RayBlood & Razer] for suggesting the mods.

 ## Contact Information
 Feel free to reach out if you have any questions or feedback: [Your email or Discord handle]

+## If needed help from me, *My Discord handle* is warden_afton